Aion

 Dig deeper with Sebastian →

-the myth of Aion locates Jung beyond the rule of time — he actually is the ruler over time.
-Then we can observe how Jung used this association with the transcendent principle behind astrological time to reflect upon the inner history and meaning of Christianity up to the present time in the Age of Pisces.
+the myth of Aion locates Jung beyond the rule of time—he actually is the ruler over time.
+Then we can observe how Jung used this association with the transcendent principle behind astrological time to reflect upon the inner history and meaning of Christianity

-Stein argues that Jung employed the mythological identification with Aion as a meta-temporal vantage point from which to narrate the archetypal history of the Christian era and its coming transformation.
+Stein argues that Jung’s identification with the Aion figure provided him a trans-temporal vantage point from which to interpret the psychological meaning of the Christian era and the coming Age of Aquarius.

 Stein, Murray, Transformation Emergence of the Self (Volume 7) (Carolyn, 1998thesis